 A full forty foot wide theatrical stage has a state-of-the-art lighting system designed by Stray Lights.
 Running the length of the building is Mezzanine featuring a great vibe and view.
 Also on the Mezzanine is a lounge that features snacks and drinks plus a place to hang out before and after shows.

 “Christ.
 Community.
 Music.” is the motto for the radio station which also serves as the vision for The Junction Center.
 It is our prayer that this property will serve as a blessing to many and serve as an important venue to present faith based and family friendly events.

 Centrally located to Lancaster, York and Harrisburg, the site is only two miles from Rt.
-283 near the Roots Farmers Market in East Petersburg, PA.
+283 near the Root’s Country Market in Manheim, PA.

 WJTL began in 1984 in the upper level of a small chicken house.
 There was a crucial moment six years later when the station was close to being sold by its out-of-state owners to a secular radio network.
 Employees immediately recruited a like-minded organization called Creative Ministries, Inc. to buy the station and save the Christian music format.
 Since Creative Ministries was already dedicated to Christian concert outreach; it was a match made in heaven to partner with this Christian music station!
 In 1995, WJTL finally moved from the chicken house to an office condo, and built a new tower in Ironville, PA.
 This tripled the broadcast area to reach more than one million potential listeners.